Andrija Torkvat Brlić: Biography

 He took part in the Prague Slavic Congress of 1848 and later that year joined Josip Jelačić's campaign against Hungary.
 He worked as his correspondent, contacting the leaders of the Czech national movement.
 In the winter of 1848/49, he traveled to Paris as the envoy of Ban Jelačić, and was granted an audience by Louis Napoleon and Édouard Drouyn de Lhuys.
 In France, he published articles in the Journal des débats and La Tribune des Peuples informing the French public about Jelačić's campaign, advocating the idea of a broad federalist restructuring of the Habsburg monarchy.
 He collaborated with Polish refugees led by Adam Czartoryski, as well as a number of French Slavophiles such as Paul-Charles-Amable de Bourgoing and Adolphe Billecocq, and other people from Serbia, Romania and Czechia.

 On his return home, he was made a secretary in the government of the Virovitica County in Osijek in the summer of 1849.
 Later that year he traveled to Vienna, Dresden and Prague.
-Due to political disagreements, Jelačić and Brlić began to distance themselves from one another.
+Jelačić and Brlić began to distance themselves from one another because Brlić advocated against Schwarzenberg, putting him at odds with the Imperial Court, and because Brlić was publicly accused of leaking Jelačić's memorandum to the Emperor about the legal status of Croatia and Vojvodina to the Belgrade newspaper Srpske novine.
 The Bishop of Đakovo Josip Juraj Strossmayer would support a second diplomatic engagement for Brlić in Paris, which also allowed him to travel to other European cities.
 He spent some time in London, and visited a number of other capital cities.
-From 1850 to 1851, he was secretary of Matica ilirska and manager of the estate of Bishop Strossmayer in Đakovo.
+From 1850 to 1851, he was the secretary of the Matica ilirska, and the manager of the estate of Bishop Strossmayer in Đakovo.
 Afterwards, he went to study Law in Vienna, completing his education 1857 before opening his own practice in Brod na Savi.

 Brlić collaborated in periodicals, was editor of Kolo magazine, and translated and edited the works of older Croatian writers.